jasongrimes/fretboardfoundation/_chapters/020-chords/020-ergonomics.md

 It can be hard to play barre chords in a way that doesn't hurt, so it may not be worth the effort.
 There are alternative grips for any barre chords that may be more comfortable.
-Or play the barre only at the tip and base of the first finger, don't presss down on the middle strings at all.
+Barres across the whole fretboard should almost always stop only the string at the tip and base of the first finger, without pressing down on the middle strings at all.
-Pinch the fingers and thumb together, instead of using the thumb as a fulcrum to lever the fingers down like a crowbar (this works at first, but eventually causes pain and can aggravate basal joint arthritis).
+Don't use the thumb as a fulcrum to lever the fingers down like a crowbar (which works at first, but eventually causes pain and can aggravate basal joint arthritis).
+Instead, pinch the fingers and thumb together.
 Whatever the approach,
-it absolutely must not hurt.
+it absolutely *must not hurt*.

 Christopher Berg’s excellent
 *Mastering Guitar Technique: Process and Essence*